 "In the name of all coaches, we shall follow written and verbal instructions of Special Olympics officials at all times, have our athletes at the appropriate events and activities at the proper time and abide by the rules and policies, in the spirit of sportsmanship."

 Physical fitness is a key part of the Special Olympics mission.
 Additional fitness activities beyond sport are improving our athletes sport performance, health and lives.
-Special Olympics now offers the resources for three fitness models that have been created by Special Olympics programs and replicated around the world – you can find out more about those resources here.
+Special Olympics Virginia has a new web page devoted entirely to Wellness and Fitness that can be found here.
+Special Olympics also offers many other fitness resources that have been successfully implemented by Special Olympics programs and replicated around the world – you can find out more those resources here.
 Additionally, in Virginia, the Get SO Fit fitness program, run by Wade Crawford, is active in the Virginia Beach region.
-For details on Get SO Fit, contact us at email@example.com, or check out the Get SO Fit Facebook page.
+For details on Get SO Fit, contact us at [email protected], or check out the Get SO Fit Facebook page.

 Coach Code of Conduct